Group A: Workshops on Leading Class

 Grading in the Humanities and Qualitative Social Sciences

 This workshop offers a variety of strategies for constructing fair, efficient criteria for grading undergraduate papers and essay exams.
 In particular it will focus on creating a set of standards for evaluating undergraduate work.
+If you will be grading essays or long response questions, this is the right workshop for you.

 Grading in the Sciences, Quantitative Social Sciences and Engineering